Jacques Tati: timeless comedy and satire with Mr Hulot

 From Scarface to Smokin’ Aces: the art of the gun scene

-I like gun scenes in movies, but very few directors have mastered the art of the gun scene.
-I was young but Tony’s death scene in Scarface (1983) was both shocking and exciting (read more about my Scarface experience here).
-Tony knew he was going to die but he goes out shooting and shouting insults like if he was immortal.
-That was my first gun scene ...
-More
+I love gunfight scenes in movies, but very few directors have truly mastered the art of the gun scene.
+I was young when I first saw Tony’s death scene in Scarface (1983), and it was both shocking and thrilling (read more about my Scarface experience here).
+Tony knows he’s going to die, but he goes out firing, hurling insults as if he’s invincible. ...

 Hotel Rwanda, Syriana, Blood Diamond… Not only entertainment